Daniele Simoncelli: Brescia

 Born in Cattolica, Romagna region, Simoncelli started his career at Lombard club Brescia.
 In January 2007 he spent 6 months with Serie D club Rodengo–Saiano. in 2007–08 he returned to Brescia for its reserve.
 In 2008–09 season he was loaned to Olbia of the fourth division.

 Barletta

-In summer 2009 Simoncelli was signed by another fourth division club Barletta in co-ownership deal.
-The team won promotion to the third division as play-offs winner.
-In June 2010 Brescia gave up the remain 50% registration rights to Barletta.
+In summer 2009, Simoncelli was signed by another fourth-division club, Barletta in co-ownership deal.
+The team won promotion to the third division as a play-off winner.
+In June 2010 Brescia gave up the remaining 50% of registration rights to Barletta.
 He scored 4 league goals in his maiden Lega Pro Prima Divisione season.
-On 2 September 2011 his contract was extended to last until 30 June 2014.
-Simoncelli made 40 more league appearances for Barletta from 2011 to 2013, about half of them were substitutes, scoring twice only.
-On 6 August 2013 his contract was terminated in mutual consent.
+On 2 September 2011, his contract was extended to last until 30 June 2014.
+Simoncelli made 40 more league appearances for Barletta from 2011 to 2013, and about half of them were substitutes, scoring only twice.
+On 6 August 2013, his contract was terminated with mutual consent.